David Flair: NWA Total Nonstop Action (2002–2003)

 Flair joined NWA Total Nonstop Action in December 2002.
 He joined Vince Russo's Sports Entertainment Xtreme (S.E.X.) group.
 He had a brief feud with Curt Hennig and then left S.E.X. to form Next Generation with Brian Lawler and Erik Watts.
 Together, they feuded with Dusty Rhodes and mocked him with an old NWA World Title belt.
 David left TNA in early 2003.

 Late career (2003–2009)

-After NWA TNA, David toured the independent circuit, winning the IWA Intercontinental Championship from Ray Gonzalez on November 28, 2003 in Puerto Rico.
+After NWA TNA, David toured the independent circuit, winning the IWA Intercontinental Championship from Ray Gonzalez on November 28, 2003, in Puerto Rico.
 He lost it to Gonzalez two days later.
 Flair quit IWA after problems with IWA promoter Víctor Quiñones.

 In January 2005, Flair appeared in Japan with All Japan Pro Wrestling.

 On December 6, 2008, he wrestled a match with his half-brother, Reid, who was making his professional wrestling debut, defeating The Nasty Boys via submission in Charlotte, North Carolina, with Hulk Hogan as the special guest referee.

 Personal life

+Flair's mother, Leslie Goodman, is Jewish.

+Both of his parents separated around the time of his birth in 1979, with David being raised mainly with his mother in Minneapolis, Minnesota.
+Flair acknowledged that he hardly saw his dad, who opted to live in Charlotte, North Carolina after separating from his mother, while growing up.
+However, David still wanted to follow in his dad's footsteps and they would bond more as he older.

 Flair dated Stacy Keibler in 2000, when they both worked in WCW.
 Flair married Robin Haskell in 2004, and they reside in Shelby, North Carolina.
 They have two children, Pyper and Carter.
-Pyper is a national ranked gymnast.
+Pyper is a nationally ranked gymnast.